mpaglia0/Iudas/README.md

 ## More privacy, more security

-**Iudas** is developed with Privacy and usability as a main target.
+**Iudas** is developed with Privacy and Accessibility as main targets.

-Starting from **Iudas v.3.0** security has also been kept in great account.
+Starting from **Iudas v.3.0** Security has also been kept in great account.

 In the repo you can find a sample of ``.htaccess`` file with some suggestions about safe server configuration parameters.